GameTimeWithAryan/Personal-Projects/Tic Tac Toe/README.md

 Using the package requires placing it in the directory where it is to be used.

 The Board class is used to control the game.
-It supports gameplay with more than 2 players and grids of any size and supports custom classes to check the game state allowing you to add custom win/draw conditions.
+It supports gameplay with more than 2 players and grids of any size and supports adding of custom classes to check the game state allowing to add custom win/draw conditions.

 To use the package in a file named `usage.py`, the directory structue would look like this -